MansillaM/Rocket_Elevators_Java_API/README.md

 You will need the Intellij desktop app (Ultimate version(free 30-day trial)) and start a project with Maven.

-For dependencies I had to start my project on the spring IO and add :
+These are the Maven dependencies needed :

   -Spring Web
   -Spring Data JPA